-The cleanup process is simple.
+The cleanup process is comparatively simple.
 All material and old equipment should be loaded up and taken away from the home.
-The floor protection should be rolled up last, keeping all debris from the install inside the drop cloth and out of your home.
+The floor protection should be rolled up last, keeping all debris from the installation inside the drop cloth and out of your home.

-A visual inspection of the work completed should be offered.
-Finally, a review of the commissioning, and thermostat operation.
+A visual inspection of the work completed should also be offered.
+Finally, a review of the commissioning and thermostat operation.
 After the final walkthrough, final signatures and payments are collected.

 Installation Completed Professionally